Reconstructing occluded Elevation Information in Terrain Maps with Self-supervised Learning: Introduction

-We conduct extensive benchmarking of both supervised and self-supervised learning approaches against the baseline methods.
-We evaluated on multiple synthetic terrain types as well as real-world datasets collected with the legged robot ANYmal~\cite{hutter2016anymal, hutter2017anymal} and the planetary rover test-bed HDPR~\cite{boukas2016hdpr}.
-This includes the investigation of different approaches such as transfer learning~\cite{pan2009survey} and additional data augmentation in the synthetic domain to bridge the synthetic to real-world (Syn2Real) gap.
+We conduct extensive bench-marking of both supervised and self-supervised learning approaches against various baseline methods.
+We evaluated on multiple synthetic terrain types as well as real-world datasets collected with the legged robot ANYmal~\cite{hutter2016anymal} and the planetary rover test-bed HDPR~\cite{boukas2016hdpr}.
+We state a decrease between $\SI{52}{\percent}$ and \SI{82}{\percent} in \ac{MSE} error with our self-supervised method on the real-world datasets compared to the respective best performing baseline approach.
+Finally, we observe in preliminary motion planning experiments that using reconstructed \acp{DEM} paths can be planned further ahead compared to planning with incomplete elevation maps.
+Consequently, the robot needs to stop less and avoids having to wait for re-planning of the path to finish.

-We would like to emphasize the following contributions of this paper: \begin{itemize} \item \textbf{Data-driven inpainting for terrain mapping:} We adapt state-of-the art neural network-based inpainting methods for filling-in missing elevation information in occluded \acp{DEM} and show significant improvements in both qualitative and quantitative results on a variety of synthetic and real-world datasets compared with the traditional baseline methods. \item \textbf{Self-supervised learning for training from incomplete real-world data:} We propose a novel self-supervised learning method by adding artificial occlusion with ray casting enabling training on partially occluded real-world datasets.
-We propose an iterative algorithm for realistic occluded map data generation. \end{itemize}
+We would like to emphasize the following contributions of this paper: We propose a self-supervised learning method for filling-in sparse \acp{DEM} by adding artificial occlusion with ray casting enabling training on partially occluded real-world datasets.
+We introduce an iterative algorithm for realistic occluded map data generation and to guide the sampling of vantage points for ray casting towards occlusion masks with suitable amounts of occlusion.